littlefattiger/DDIA/chapter3.md

 * OLTP
   * The log-structured school, which only permits appending to files and deleting obsolete files, but never updates a file that has been written.
   * The update-in-place school, which treats the disk as a set of fixed-size pages that can be overwritten.
 B-trees are the biggest example of this philosophy
+* also mention some database in memory like redis.